BastianHavers/nona/readme.md

 ```
 python run.py ../experiments/SCRIPT REPS DURATION
 ```
-where script is the chosen experiment script.
+where `SCRIPT` is the chosen experiment script.
 This will run the experiment described in `SCRIPT` for `REPS` times, with each run taking at most `DURATION` minutes.

 **NOTE 1:** For running the experiment related to Figure 8, see below.